SSL at Braze

 Necessary for click and open tracking

-At Braze, when we send out emails, we first transform your links using your branded link tracking subdomain to track user clicks and opens.
-By default, these links will begin with HTTP.
-This means that users with a browser or extension that restricts non-secure traffic may have difficulty passing through the redirect before landing at the destination URL, even if the URL is secure.
-This can lead to broken images and inaccurate click and open tracking throughout your emails.
-For this reason, it is a best practice to apply an SSL layer to the link tracking subdomain to confirm secure redirects in your emails.
+Braze transforms your links using your branded link tracking subdomain to track clicks and opens.
+By default these links begin with HTTP.
+Users with browsers or extensions that restrict non-secure traffic may have difficulty passing through the redirect before the destination URL, even if the URL is secure.
+This can cause broken images and inaccurate tracking.
+Apply SSL to the link tracking subdomain to confirm secure redirects.

 Browser requirement

-SSL protocols are becoming more prevalent today as major browsers like Google Chrome are starting to restrict traffic through non-secure URLs to protect their users.
-Companies with SSL on their website confirm with these major browsers that their content is trusted, minimizing content viewing issues like broken links and images in their emails.
+Major browsers such as Google Chrome restrict traffic through non-secure URLs to protect users.
+Using SSL helps confirm that content is trusted and minimizes issues like broken links and images in emails.

 HSTS domains requirement

-Regardless of which browsers your users may be accessing your emails from, you must set up SSL if you have an HTTP Strict Transport Security (HSTS) domain and configure a CDN to send the necessary security certificates.
-Failure to set up SSL will cause both image and web links to break.
+If you have an HTTP Strict Transport Security (HSTS) domain, set up SSL and configure a CDN to send required security certificates.
+Without SSL, image and web links break.

 Acquiring an SSL certificate

-You can acquire an SSL certificate by using a third party, usually a Content Delivery Network (CDN).
-A CDN can host the SSL certificate and serve it to the browser any time one of your links is clicked.
-This is done by redirecting the traffic through the CDN to apply necessary certificates before sending it through to our email partners SendGrid or SparkPost.
+Acquire an SSL certificate through a third party, usually a Content Delivery Network (CDN).
+A CDN hosts the certificate and serves it to the browser when a user clicks a link by redirecting traffic through the CDN to apply certificates before sending it to SendGrid or SparkPost.

-To get started with your SSL setup, reach out to your Braze customer success manager to initiate a full Braze email setup.
+To start SSL setup, contact your Braze customer success manager to initiate a full Braze email setup.

 - Braze will provide DNS records to add to your domain registry.